 Seasonal activities in Sibley State Park

-The park comes with 18 miles of easy to moderate hiking trails.
-One of the more challenging ones is Tom’s Mountain Trail.
-It is a three-mile trail with plenty of ups and downs.
+The park has 18 miles of easy to moderate hiking trails waiting for you to explore.
+The trails are open year-round, and they have beautiful fall colors and a wonderful winter view during the off-season.
+One of the more challenging trails is Tom’s Mountain Trail, which is a three-mile trail with plenty of ups and downs.
 Pay careful attention to the trail signs and bring a map with you when you go.
-You will need a pair of sturdy hiking boots and appropriate clothing depending on the weather.
-The trails are open year-round with beautiful fall colors and a wonderful winter view.
-If you plan on hiking in winter, be sure to bundle up and use snowshoes to make the hike easier.
+You will need a pair of sturdy hiking boots (so remember to pack them), and if you plan on hiking in winter, be sure to bundle up and use snowshoes to make the hike a little easier.

 Going to the Beach

 Andrew Lake’s shoreline offers a white sandy beach with miles of summertime fun.
 You can take your family there to enjoy a relaxing day on the beach or pop over to the volleyball court for a fun game.
-You will be responsible for your own safety and the safety of your children so be sure to keep an eye out as they play in the water.
-Dogs are not allowed on the beach at all.
-There is a beach store nearby where you can rent boats and canoes or just get a few snacks to eat on your beach vacation.
-Remember to wear sunscreen and drink plenty of water to stay hydrated.
-You may want to pack your favorite swimsuit and a big beach hat for the next time you visit.
+The beach is a great place to go for a dip, but you will be responsible for your own safety.
+There is also a beach store nearby where you can rent various watercraft or just get a few snacks to eat on your trip to the beach.

+Birding is a family-friendly activity that is perfect for the avid nature lover who wants to explore whats living in the trees.
 If you are interested in getting to know the birds that call Sibley State Park home, then you should swing by the camp store and pick up a bird checklist.
 The checklist will provide you with a list of commonly seen birds and rare birds.
-If you take the trail up to Tom’s Mountain, then be on the lookout for the house sparrow, great blue heron, Canadian geese, indigo buntings, egrets, and many more.
-Remember to pack your binoculars and a pair of sturdy hiking boots in your rig as you explore and learn about the different birds and their habitat.
+One of the best birding areas in the park is Tom’s Mountain.
+Here you should be on the lookout for the house sparrow, great blue heron, Canadian geese, indigo buntings, and egrets.
+Remember to pack your binoculars and a pair of sturdy hiking boots in your rig as you explore and learn about the different birds and their diverse habitat.